 1. Data protection principles

-Slough CVS is committed to processing data in accordance with its responsibilities under the GDPR.
-If a volunteer has any concerns in relation to this policy they should speak to the Volunteer Coordinator.
+Slough Happiness Collective is committed to processing data in accordance with its responsibilities under the GDPR.
+If a volunteer has any concerns in relation to this policy they should speak to a Trustee.

 Article 5 of the GDPR requires that personal data shall be: